henryjw/knex-db2/README.md

 **Disclaimer: this library is in early stages of development.
 Use at your own risk.
 Please submit an issue for any bugs encounter or any questions you have.**

+# Looking for new maintainers
+If anyone would like to take ownership of this project, please contact me.
+I built this to simplify my life at my previous employer, but I no longer have a need for it.

+With that said, I will continue to support it until someone else takes over.
+New features will take a while, but I'll prioritize any bugs reported.

 ## Description
 This is an external dialect for [knex](https://github.com/tgriesser/knex).